ZirixCZ/Spellcaster/README.md

 **POST** *Increase score*

-Successful request will result in: 200 OK$
+Successful request will result in: 200 OK

 Unsuccessful request will result in:
 * 400 Bad Request - user does not exist